 - determine which plant location has the best combination of raw materials availability, transportation, and costs

 - develop wage and salary administration systems and job evaluation programs

 Many industrial engineers move into management positions because the work is closely related.

-Industrial engineers held about 115,000 jobs in 1996.
-About 73 percent of these jobs were in manufacturing industries.
+Industrial engineers held about 220,130 jobs in 2012 in U.S..
 Because their skills can be used in almost any type of organization, industrial engineers are more widely distributed among manufacturing industries than other engineers.
 These skills can be readily applied outside manufacturing as well.
 Some work in engineering and management services, utilities, and business services; others work for government agencies or as independent consultants.

 Employment of industrial engineers is expected to grow about as fast as the average for all occupations through the year 2006, making for favorable opportunities.
 Industrial growth, more complex business operations, and the greater use of automation in factories and in offices underlie the projected employment growth.
 Because the main function of an industrial engineer is to make a higher quality product as efficiently as possible, their services should be in demand in the manufacturing sector as firms seek to reduce costs and increase productivity through scientific management and safety engineering.
 Most job openings, however, will result from the need to replace industrial engineers who transfer to other occupations or leave the labor force.